gbmhunter/blog/content/programming/general/pid-control.md

 * I = 5
 * D =2

-Lets pretend the output is limited to 10.
-P + I + D = 13, so the output is going to be saturated.
+Lets pretend the output is limited to 10. `P + I + D = 13`, so the output is going to be saturated.
 The I effort is likely to be even larger next iteration (assuming we haven't reached our set-point yet) and so the output will saturate even more.
 To prevent this, we could limit the I value so that the sum of all three just hits the saturation limit, e.g. I would be set to 2.

 Be careful not to set the integral term to a negative value!
 This could potentially occur if the P + D term were already larger than the saturated value.